COVID-19: Hudson Valley Sees Uptick In Positive Testing Rate; Number Of New Cases By County

-There was another uptick in the positivity rate for COVID-19 testing in the Hudson Valley, according to newly released data on Monday, Sept.
-14.
+There was a new uptick in the positivity rate for COVID-19 testing in the Hudson Valley, according to newly released data on Wednesday, Sept.
+16.

-These are positivity testing rates for the last four days in the Hudson Valley:
+These are positivity testing rates for the last five days in the Hudson Valley:

 - Friday, Sept.
 11: 0.9 percent